4PHRODIT3/VanillaJSProjects/Form Validator/Readme.md

+### Form Validator

-# This is just a client side form validation system
+- This is just a client side form validation system

-# It's made with HTML, CSS and the most important Vanilla Javascript
+- It's made with HTML, CSS and the most important Vanilla Javascript

-# Step 1 Create UI
+- Step 1 Create UI

-# Step 2 Get value and create array of id names of input elements
+- Step 2 Get value and create array of id names of input elements

-# Step 3 Looping over id names and validate null or not
+- Step 3 Looping over id names and validate null or not

-# Step 4 If not null, validate length for username and passwords
+- Step 4 If not null, validate length for username and passwords

-# Step 5 Validate the password and the confirm password
+- Step 5 Validate the password and the confirm password

-# Step 6 Validate Email input
+- Step 6 Validate Email input

-# Step 7 Show Error and Success
+- Step 7 Show Error and Success